PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 17:10:52
+Last updated: 2024-04-07 17:11:25
-Random Quote: New Mexico.
-It's another state.
-I mean, it's like California, just less traffic. - Lalo Salamanca
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker